 Then, on my twenty-third birthday, two weeks before the first anniversary of the great disaster, Father became very ill.
 He spent most of the day in his study, refusing to let me enter, and spent another hour talking to our priest, confessing sins he would not let me hear.
 Finally, as he crawled away from the wretched old room, he beckoned me to follow him, and follow him I did, up the old stair to that dusty room I would soon wish I had never seen.

 It was the first time I had ever been in the attic.
 By the entrance, an enormous bronze statue loomed over me.
-The thing was hideous–like a lizard or salamander with a chevron-shaped head, with stubby, claw-less arms with six fingers and eight toes each.
-Its body was curled up in an S-shape, and set flat on its belly with its arms sprawled to the sides.
-Two large, round eyes were perched on top of its wide head, and from its short face and broad mouth protruded an equally stunted and wide tongue.
-And from its sides, each of its ribs pushed out, forming paired rows of sharp spines that only barely curved down.
-The monstrous idol sickened me to look at, and it made the already dusty and uninviting room seem vulgar and reprehensible.
+The thing was hideous–like a fat newt with a broad chevron-shaped head, bearing stubby, claw-less limbs tipped with numerous vermiculate toes.
+Its body was short and curled upon itself, and set flat on its belly with its arms sprawled.
+Two large, narrow eyes were perched on top of its wide head, and from its short face and broad mouth protruded an equally broad and fat tongue.
+All of its ribs protruded from its sides, forming paired rows of thick spines that ran the length of its torso.
+The toadly idol was sickening to look at, and it made the already dusty and uninviting room seem vulgar and reprehensible.

 Holding onto the wooden beams for support, Father again asked me to follow him, this time toward a large chest at the end of the room.
 The chest was clean, having been disturbed repeatedly, and opened very recently.
 It wasn’t even locked; I asked Father why, and he responded that he didn’t care if the money was stolen or lost.